The Chip Bag

 Read more

 I like Platinum pens.
-I have a few, and they've all been great and reliable and I use them very frequently.
-The affordability is a huge plus (Platinum's budget pens all clock in at under 20 USD), but if you're looking to burn a little more money, there's the Platinum 3776 Century, a pen that retails in the US for around $200.
+I have a few, and they've all been great and reliable.
+Platinum's budget pens all clock in at under 20 USD and the writing experience is phenomenal.
+If you have money to burn, there's also the Platinum 3776 Century, a pen that retails in the US for around $200.

 Read more